 She soon began making many tack items, and people who saw her work encouraged her to write a "how-to" book.
 In 1982, she published The Complete Book of Macra-Tack.
 Sales continued through six editions, up to the time that it was out of print.

-Thus it was, in 1996 that the two decided to publish an entirely new book, How To Braid Quality Custom Tack.
-At the urging of their editor, John Oliver Jones, they became a complete source for braiders.
+In 1996 Rebecca and Cybele decided to publish an entirely new book, How To Braid Quality Custom Tack.
+At the urging of their editor, John Oliver Jones, they became a complete source for braiders and U-BRAID-IT Braiding Supply Co. was born.